 There’s Money for Girls Who Play Sports in High School

-(There are a lot of those, though.
-According to one study, “High school girls who play sports are… more likely to get better grades in school and more likely to graduate than girls who do not play sports,” and tend to “have higher levels of confidence and self-esteem and lower levels of depression.”
-They are also much less likely to get pregnant than those who don’t.)
+There are a lot of those, though.
+“High school girls who play sports are… more likely to get better grades in school and more likely to graduate than girls who do not play sports,” and tend to “have higher levels of confidence and self-esteem and lower levels of depression” according to a study by Ruling Our Experiences, a nonprofit for programming, research, and education focused on girls.

-The average athletic scholarship for a female Division I fathlete is $15,000 a year.
-The NCAA gave out over $11 billion dollars in financial aid and scholarship opportunities in the 2014 – 2015 calendar year.
+The average athletic scholarship for a female Division I athlete is $15,000 per year.
+The NCAA gave out over $11 billion dollars in financial aid and scholarship opportunities in the 2014–2015 calendar year.
 Are you convinced yet?

 Of course, sports aren’t the only way to pay for college.
 There are also merit-based scholarships, financial aid packages, grants, and other ways to discount your college education.
 But still — sports provide one of the more substantial scholarship industries in existence.
 You might not be an athlete, but you will never know if you don’t try.